 Brakes

 I run steal braided lines, mintex fast road pads (can't remember the compund right now) and stock master cylinder with dot 5.1 fluid (toyota).
-Works great for me, has taken some track day abuse and still works fine without any fade Smile Smile The pads do take a little while to warm up tough so stopping when they are cold is not that much better than stock Huh
+Works great for me, has taken some track day abuse and still works fine without any fade The pads do take a little while to warm up tough so stopping when they are cold is not that much better than stock

 11-16-2004, 08:13 PM